Updated: May 12

 Your vision for diversity will depend on many, if not all of these factors, and will be individual to your business.
 Once you have defined your vision for diversity, the next step is to develop a strategic plan.

-Your diversity plan, or strategy, should include goals, linked to specific business objectives.
-In other words, your goals must comprise of specific interventions, that deliver organisational value.
+Your diversity plan, or strategy, should include goals, linked to specific business and people focused objectives.
+In other words, your goals must comprise of specific interventions, that deliver and maintain specific organisational value around inclusion.

 Include both long and short term goals, as some of your plan should be actionable immediately and some will take months, or even years, to be effectively accomplished.